radview/webload-documentation/docs/analytics/appendix_d.md

 #### *Analysis Highlights*

 If a disparity is found, you can explore it further by creating a detailed report on the suspected measurement using the User Defined Blank Regression Template.
-Refer to [*Creating a Regression Chart from the Blank Regression Template* ](#_page28_x54.00_y155.04)on page[ 29.](#_page28_x54.00_y155.04)